chenhowa/pokemon-evolver/DOCS.md

     * If :pokemon_id does not refer to one of the trainer's pokemon, return 400 Bad Request.
     * If :pokemon_id refers to one of the trainer's pokemon, the server will delete that specific pokemon and return 204 No Content

+# The following are implemented in the source code, but there wasn't time to test them in Postman or use them in the mobile frontend.
+Please disregard these for grading purposes.

 ## Getting the List of All Pokemon

 #### GET /pokemon
 This gets a sanitized list of all pokemon on the server.